roligheten/AndroidMediaControlsWindows/README.md

 # AndroidMediaControlsWindows
-Python script that hacks in support for Android headset media control support for Windows
+Python script that hacks in support for Android headset media control support for Windows.